Chemex Brewing Guide starts with one goal: brewing a clean, balanced cup. Fresh beans and proper technique deliver the best results.

 Troubleshooting Your Chemex Brew

-Coffee tastes flat with no distinct flavors: the beans are stale.
-Use coffee roasted within the past 7 to 21 days.
-Order fresh from the Blackout Coffee premium coffee collection.
+Flat flavor: Use beans roasted within the past 7 to 21 days.
+Browse our premium coffee collection.

-Weak or watery coffee: the dose is too low relative to the water.
-Increase the coffee dose by 2 to 3 grams and rebrew.
+Weak coffee: Increase the coffee dose by 2 to 3 grams.

 Best Coffee for Chemex Brewing